horprogs/Just-validate/README.md

-# Just-validate
+# JustValidate

-Modern, simple, lightweight (~5,5kb gzip) form validation library written in Typescript, with no dependencies (no JQuery!).
+Modern, simple, lightweight (~5kb gzip) form validation library written in Typescript, with no dependencies (no JQuery!).
 Support a wide range of pre-defined rules (plus it's possible to define own custom rules), async validation, custom error messages and styles, localization.

-## Why Just-validate?
+## Why JustValidate?

 It's a right choice for you, if you have a site, a landing page without React, JQuery etc. and you want to quick, simple and powerful solution for validating your form.